 Alcohol, Tobacco and Oral Cancer

 It is believed that at least 75% of head and neck cancers are linked to tobacco and alcohol use.
 Abstaining from using these substances can drastically decrease your risk, but it is also important to realize that genetics play an important role in the way that our immune system reacts and so some will be more genetically predisposed to cancer than others.

 Another large factor causing oropharyngeal cancer (involving areas such as the back of the throat, tongue, and tonsils) is the Human Papilloma Virus (HPV).
 Doctors have recently found that somewhere between 50-70% of oral cancers are caused by HPV, which doesn’t show symptoms in those it infects until much later according to the Head and Neck Cancer Alliance.
 Although there is a vaccination for this virus, there is currently no cure.
 There are nearly two hundred strains of it, and it is estimated that somewhere between nine and fifteen are cancer causing.
 About fourteen million people become newly infected each year and most sexually active men and women will contract at least one type of HPV at some point in their lifetime.

 While studies now show that HPV now accounts for about 70% of oropharyngeal cancer, many cancers are believed to be a caused by a combination of using tobacco and alcohol as well.

 In any case, early detection is the key to leaving yourself open to the best possible outcome.
-Call us at Fargo Office Phone Number 701-232-9565 to schedule a screening today!
+Call us at The Facial & Oral Surgery Center Fargo ND Office Phone Number 701-232-9565 to schedule a screening today!

 Cleaning and taking care of your implant is just as important as cleaning your natural teeth.
 Here are some things you should know about caring for your implant.